npr/npr-one-api-js-sdk/CONTRIBUTING.md

 ### Want a Feature?

 You can request a new feature by [submitting an issue to our GitHub repository](https://github.com/npr/npr-one-api-js-sdk/issues/new).
-Even for small feature requests, please submit an issue for to review before you write the code.
+Even for small feature requests, please submit an issue for us to review before you write the code.
 Because this package is largely intended to function as an educational tool, the codebase will be kept as streamlined as possible and not all feature requests will be accepted.
 However, you are welcome to maintain a fork of our repository with any additional features you wish to add.

 ## Contributing to Development